Quazi-07/Research-Grant-Finder-Agent/README.md

 ---

-## 🔍 Explainable Opportunity Matching
+## Explainable Opportunity Matching

 A major design principle of the system is **transparent prioritization**.

-For each opportunity, the software preserves:
+For each opportunity, this tool  preserves:

 * Relevance score
 * Priority classification